dev-academy-programme/computer-setup/macos-setup.md

  "prettier.singleQuote": true
 ```

+5. Save your `settings.json` file.

-Note that each entry in your `settings.json` should end in a comma except for the last one, so if there are some existing entries you'll need to add a comma before pasting the above lines
+Note that each entry in your `settings.json` should end in a comma except for the last one, so if there are some existing entries you'll need to add a comma before pasting the above lines.

 See [Accessibility of code in VS Code or the terminal](code-accessibility.md) for suggestions on how you might customise your setup for readability.